--This program offers graduate students the ability to have their voices heard and contribute to making ASU more inclusive for students/faculty that come from diverse backgrounds and ensure that they are receiving fair and equal treatment.
-They do this by promoting diversity of thought, style, and lived experiences through seminars and various events.
+- -This program offers graduate students the ability to have their voices heard and contribute to making ASU more inclusive for students/faculty that come from diverse backgrounds and ensure that they are receiving fair and equal treatment.
+They do this by promoting diversity of thought, style, and lived experiences through seminars and various events. - 3.
+Student Organizations: Here is a list of student organizations available to the ASU community that aim to provide peer support and mentorship: - American Indian Graduate Student Association (AIGSA) - Asian-Asian Pacific American Students' Coalition (AAPASC) - Black Graduate Student Association (BGSA) - Coalition of International Students (CIS) - o Provides a list of different organizations involving international students - Graduate and Professional Student Association (GPSA) - GPSA is the ASU-wide graduate student government.
+Many SoLS students have risen through its ranks to hold its highest positions.
+It's an excellent opportunity to give back to the community and advocate for the best interests of ASU's graduate and professional students at the university-, state-, and federal levels. - El Concilio - The Rainbow Coalition at ASU - Society for Advancement of Chicanos and Native Americans (SACNAS) - SACNAS is a society of scientists that aims to foster the success of Hispanic/Chicano and Native American scientists to attain advanced degrees, careers, and positions of leadership

-3. Student Organizations

--Here is a list of student organizations available to the ASU community that aim to provide peer support and mentorship:

-- American Indian Graduate Student Association (AIGSA) - Asian-Asian Pacific American Students' Coalition (AAPASC) (Facebook page) - Black Graduate Student Association (BGSA) (link does not provide a page) - Coalition of International Students (CIS) - Provides a list of different organizations involving international students

-- Graduate and Professional Student Association (GPSA) - Latino(a) Graduate Student Alliance (LGSA) (has not been updated since 2016) - The Rainbow Coalition at ASU - 4.
-Society for Advancement of Chicanos and Native Americans (SACNAS)

--SACNAS is a society of scientists that aims to foster the success of Hispanic/Chicano and Native American scientists to attain advanced degrees, careers, and positions of leadership

-5. Diversity Resources
+4. Diversity Resources